RaulOliveira20/hospital_interface/README.md

 In this table, the names or the titles can be filtered in the search box.
 Here is the table displayed with "doctor" in the box:

 ![hi_see_employees_doctor](https://user-images.githubusercontent.com/36230040/176590291-1838d2fb-f508-436c-8356-fa21a7950cfc.png)

+Other tables of data also have a search box, which usually allows the user to filter one or two specific columns.